 Based on these guidelines, it’s easy to see why this diet comes with so many health benefits.

-In fact, this diet is recommended by health practitioners to help prevent or manage various chronic conditions.
+In fact, health practitioners recommend this diet to help prevent or manage various chronic conditions.
 These include both heart disease and type 2 diabetes (23).

 Health Benefits of the Mediterranean Diet